 Mobile computing environments are heterogeneous and dynamic.
-Everything from the devices used and resources available to network bandwidths and user context can change drastically at runtime [1].
+Everything from the devices used and resources available to network bandwidths and user context can change drastically at runtime (Belaramani, Wang, & Lau, 2003).
 This presents the software developers with the challenge of tailoring behavioural variations both to each specific user need and to the context information.
 Context-dependent behavioural variations can be seen as a collaboration of individual features expressed in requirements, design, and implementation.
 Before encapsulating the crosscutting context-dependent behaviours into a software module, the developers must first identify them both in the requirements document and in the software model.
 This is difficult to achieve because, by their nature, context-dependent behaviours are entangled with other behaviours, and are likely to be included in multiple parts (scattered) of the software modules.
 Using intuition or even domain knowledge is not necessarily sufficient for identifying the behavioural variations; instead, it requires a formal analysis procedure for the software requirements and a separation of their individual concerns.
 Moreover, a formal procedure for modelling these variations is needed.
 This kind of analysis and modelling procedure can reduce the complexity in modelling self-adaptive applications and encapsulate the context-dependent part of the distinct architecture module (component).

-A context oriented component model (COCA-component) [2] is used to encapsulate behavioural variations and decouple them from the application's core functionality.
+In this sense, a context oriented component model (COCA-component) (Magableh & Barrett, 2009) is used to encapsulate behavioural variations and decouple them from the application's core functionality.
 In this way, dynamic component composition is achieved.
 Additionally, from the software developer's perspective, it is vital to know the productivity of the development paradigm which might be used in constructing the self-adaptive application.
-Productivity evaluation of model-driven approaches can assist the developers in selecting among the proposed methodologies in the literature which achieve dynamic behavioural variations of self-adaptive software.
-Context-oriented component-based application-model-driven architecture (COCA-MDA) emerged as a development paradigm which facilitates the development of self-adaptive context-oriented software [3], [4].
+Productivity evaluation of model-driven approaches can assist the developers in selecting among the proposed methodologies in the literature which approach dynamic behavioural variations of self-adaptive software.
+Context-oriented component-based application-model-driven architecture (COCA-MDA) emerged as a development paradigm which facilitates the development of self-adaptive context-oriented software (Magableh & Barrett, 2011b, 2011c).

-This article evaluates the development effort involved in adopting COCA-MDA when constructing a self-adaptive application for an indoor wayfinding application (IWayfinder) developed for individuals with cognitive impairments.
+This article evaluates the development effort involved in adopting COCA-MDA when constructing a self-adaptive application for an indoor wayfinding application (IWayfinder) targeting individuals with cognitive impairments.
 The development effort of COCA-MDA is compared to other model-driven approaches proposed in the literature.

 The remainder of the article is structured as follows.
-Section II provides a comparative analysis of related studies.
-Section III demonstrates a case study.
-The COCA-MDA phases are described in Section IV.
-Section V provides a COCA-MDA evaluation using constructive cost model II (COCOMO II).
-Section VI summarizes the research findings and describes directions for future work.
+Section provides a comparative analysis of related studies.
+Section demonstrates a case study of a self-adaptive application.
+The COCA-MDA phases are described in Section .
+Section provides a COCA-MDA evaluation using constructive cost model II (COCOMO II).
+Section summarizes the research findings and describes directions for future work.